sparksp/lt-osp/content/skill/identify.md

   ["Any Spellcasting, Incantation, Healing, Corruption or Sense Magic CS"]
 ---

 A character with this skill can identify the approximate powers or purpose of a magical lammed item (excluding weapons, armour, scrolls and alchemical items) - these may include structures, standing stones or other unusual items.
-The examination of the item requires a minimum of 1 minute appropriate role-play with a Referee or Marshall present and will not always produce a result.
+The examination of the item requires a minimum of 1 minute appropriate role-play with a Referee or Marshal present and will not always produce a result.